zacanger/hey-you/README.md

+# Hey, You

+### Installation

-* installation: `npm i -g hey-you`
+`npm i -g hey-you`

-* usage:
+### Usage
 * `hey`, or
 * `hey-you`, or
 * `heyyou`, or
 * `cheer-me-up`
 * `imreallysadrightnow`

-* you can either click or press any keys, or both if you want
+You can either click or press any keys, or both if you want.

-* alt-f4 or cmd-q to close it. or don't close it.
+`Alt-F4` or `Cmd-Q` to quit.
+Or just don't close it.

-  * you should probably just leave this open all the time.
-  * `hey &`
+You can do `hey &` to just leave it open.

-* if it doesn't work for you, maybe update node
+If this doesn't work for you, you may need to update Node.
-  * on mac or linux, `npm i -g n ; n latest`
+(On Linux or Mac, try `npm i -g n && n latest`).

-  * on windows, check out <https://github.com/marcelklehr/nodist>
-* if it still doesn't work, please open an issue and try to fix it ASAP!
+If it still doesn't work, please open an issue and I'll try to fix it ASAP!

-* if you want to contribute in some way, i have a giant list of words to go through and maybe work into this. they're totally untouched so far, just scraped them from some website somewhere. or if you have any other changes, like how nw.js spawns or making the icon work on mac, i'd love anything anyone wants to contribute, just open submit a PR, please!
+If you're wanting to contribute:
+* There's that `unsorted-words.md` that I still need to sort through.
+* Making nw.js spawn in a better way, or moving to Electron, or making Icons work right, are all goals.
+* Any other issues or PRs are totally welcome too!

 ## hey, you...
 ## you rule.